What is the “Phoenix sound?”

 In 1958, armed with a “two-thousand, one-hundred gallon” silo and a Gretsch guitar, Duane Eddy, producer Lee Hazlewood, and engineer Jack Miller recorded a rockabilly number called “Rebel Rouser” at the Audio Recorders studio in Phoenix.
 Inspired by an old Tennessee Ernie Ford number, it’s a short burst of pure kinetic energy, Eddy bending his strings to produce a boomy, reverb-laden lick under saxophonist Gil Bernal’s howling sax, slightly distorted over top handclaps.

-“We were putting it on anything we could put it on,” Miller, who passed away May 12, 2016, told TapeOp Magazine regarding the signature “Phoenix sound” in 2011.
+“We were putting it on anything we could put it on,” Miller, who died in 2016, told TapeOp Magazine regarding the signature “Phoenix sound” in 2011.
 “We overused it to the point that it is sickening, actually.”
 But there was no denying the unique quality, evocative of the desert’s wide open mesas, but also wet and slippery, which was quickly adopted by surf rockers on the West Coast and country guitarists as well.
 It’s still reverberating today, in certain circles.

 “Duane’s twangy guitar melodies, mixed with large reverb tanks and tremolo, painted a perfect picture of the Southwest,” says Nashville-based, Phoenix-raised singer Tommy Ash, whose songs “Yodeling Blues and “Secret Love Affair,” from her 2013 album Sinner’s Blood, bear Eddy’s distinctive influence.
 “It’s a sound that’s so clearly visual and textured.
 Being born and raised in Arizona, I wanted some of my songs to have that feel and paint that picture, just as Duane did.”